Configure player

 Transcript

-This transcript was generated using Whisper, it has known transcription errors.
-We are working on an improved version.
+This transcript was generated using Whisper, it may have transcription errors.

 So that's me.
 They call me the ecosystem manager.
 I do sort of industry relations for the engineering group, which includes standards.
 And it meant going to some of these meetings.
-So I'm going to give you a background on the H.264 codec, where it came from, roughly what it does, and so on.
+So I'm going to give you a background on the 264 codec, where it came from, roughly what it does, and so on.
 And then I'm going to pass it over to real engineers to tell you things that are actually interesting.

+So first of all, I'm going to cover a few of these acronyms.
+By now, you've probably heard quite a few of them, so let's go through them very quickly.
+ITUT, one of the two big standards bodies that brought you the codec, the other one, of course, being MPEG over there.
 The Video Coding Expert Group, VKEG, is the group in ITUT that's responsible for video coding.
-And the team that they formed jointly between ITUT and MPEG was called the Joint Video Team, really imaginative name there.
-The codec has in its title advanced video coding in both the standards that are published, the H.264 standard from the ITU and MPEG-4 part 10 from MPEG.
+And the team that they formed jointly between ITUT and MPEG was called the Joint Video Team, a really imaginative name there.
+The codec has in its title advanced video coding in both the standards that are published, the 264 standard from the ITU and MPEG-4 part 10 from MPEG.
 And MSG is a food additive commonly used in the food that gets served at late night standards meetings.

 But what is it?
 What is this revolutionary new codec?
 Where does it come from?
 Actually, there's nothing singularly revolutionary inside the codec.
 It is the latest in a long line of codecs that do frame differencing, motion estimation, DCT transform, entropy coding, and so on.
 It's got the same family resemblance to all those codecs I talked about before.
 So this is not a huge new departure in video coding.